 Pilger is a tiny village located in the state of Nebraska.
-With a population of 237 people and just one neighborhood, Pilger is the 198th largest community in Nebraska.
-Pilger has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.
+With a population of 242 people and just one neighborhood, Pilger is the 198th largest community in Nebraska.
+Pilger has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.

-When you are in Pilger, you'll notice that it is more blue-collar than most other communities in America.
-39.11% of Pilger’s employed work in blue-collar jobs, while America averages only 27.7% that do.
-Overall, Pilger is a village of professionals, construction workers and builders, and service providers.
-There are especially a lot of people living in Pilger who work in sales jobs (10.06%), law enforcement and fire fighting (7.82%), and office and administrative support (7.26%).
+Pilger is a blue-collar town, with 37.65% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Overall, Pilger is a village of construction workers and builders, professionals, and service providers.
+There are especially a lot of people living in Pilger who work in sales jobs (9.26%), law enforcement and fire fighting (8.64%), and computer science and math (8.64%).

 Of important note, Pilger is also a village of artists.
 Pilger has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Pilger’s character.

-The percentage of adults in Pilger with college degrees is slightly lower than the national average of 21.84% for all communities.
-15.63% of adults in Pilger have a bachelor's degree or advanced degree.
+The education level of Pilger citizens is a little higher than the average for US cities and towns: 21.66% of adults in Pilger have at least a bachelor's degree.

-Pilger is a somewhat ethnically-diverse village.
 The people who call Pilger home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Pilger residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Pilger include German, English, African, Irish, and Scottish.
+The greatest number of Pilger residents report their race to be White, followed by Asian.
+Important ancestries of people in Pilger include German, English, Scottish, Irish, and Scots-Irish.

 The most common language spoken in Pilger is English.
 Other important languages spoken here include African languages and Italian.